-Already Married?
+Already Married?!
 Fans Think Jeezy And Jeannie Mai Secretly Tied The Knot

 Are Jeannie Mai And Jeezy Already Married?

-Already Married?
+Already Married?!
 Fans Think Jeezy And Jeannie Mai Secretly Tied The Knot

 Are Jeannie Mai and her rapper boo Jeezy already legally joined as one?
 That’s what fans are asking after “The Real” host referred to the TM101 rapper as her husband in a recent Instagram post.
 Jeannie Mai shared a clip of her in-home studio where she referred to her fiancé Jeezy as her “beautiful husband.”
 This had fans and even T.I. questioning whether or not the couple secretly got hitched.